Fixed Vs. Variable Rate Home Loans: Which Is Better?

 Variable Rate Home Loan: What Is It?

 A variable rate home loan is a mortgage with interest rates that respond to market changes.
 This is why it’s also known as an adjustable-rate mortgage.
-Let’s dive deeper into understanding how variable rate home loans work.
+Let’s dive deeper into home loan refinancing.

 Variable interest rates are based on a specific benchmark index or reference rates such as the prime rate and the London Interbank Offered Rate (LIBOR).
 In general, lenders charge consumers a margin or spread over the selected benchmark rate to gain profit.
 This margin or spread will depend on different factors, including the type of asset, loan terms, and your risk level (credit rating and score).